olsihoxha/timetracker/README.md

 # Django REST API

-This is a Django REST API project that allows users to interact with a database via HTTP requests.
+This is a Django REST API project that allows employees to set their working time via HTTP requests.
+And for the employer to track the data from the employee he wants and get it in a pdf as e-mail (PDF is a simplified version for testing purposes).

 ## Getting Started